LongWayHomie/MalDev/README.md

 15. **EarlyBirdAPCEvasion** - using Early Bird technique with staged payload, API hashing, API emulation, PPID spoofing etc.
 16. **EarlyBirdAPCInjectionSyscalls** - using Early Bird technique with staged payload and syscalls
 17. **HGRemoteMappingInjection** - remote mapping injection using HellsGate technique
+18. **DLL-ProcessHypnosisEv** - using Process Hypnosis technique in DLL library with XORed shellcode and evasion measures